 How To Get Rid Of Stretch Marks

-I’m going to start this section off with some bad news: the majority of creams, gels or oils that are sold as treatments on the market are not very effective.
+I’m going to start this section off with some bad news: the majority of creams, gels or oils that are sold as treatments on the market are not very effective at removing stretch marks.
 The majority of these so called treatments just moisturize the skin and help with dryness.

-That being said, there are certain topical treatments that show some promise in reducing or eliminating the appearance of stretch marks.
+That being said, there are certain topical treatments that show some promise in reducing or removing the appearance of stretch marks.

 1. Hyaluronic Acid